sara-nl/clouddocs/notices/maintenance_preparation_down.markdown

 If your VM list is empty, the data on your disk images is just as safe as during normal operation.
 See our [backup policy](https://userinfo.surfsara.nl/systems/hpc-cloud/backup-policy).

-If you bring a VM in `stopped` state, its disks will have an increased risk of data loss.
+If you bring a VM to `stopped` or `poweroff` state, its disks will have an increased risk of data loss.
 This risk is small, but not negligible.

 If you leave a VM runnng, it will experience a sudden loss of power and its disks will probably be corrupred.